 By Hannah Bachman

 Bob Gerke, 57, was employed full-time in customer service when he suffered a stroke that left him temporarily without the use of his hands and voice.
 Unable to work, he lost his job, as well as his access to medical care and disability leave.
-Then, his housing was taken from him after not being able to pay rent.
-Bob was forced to spend a few nights in a Portland, OR shelter.
+Then, his housing was taken from him when he was unable to pay rent.
+Bob was forced to spend a few nights in a Portland, OR, homeless shelter.

 “I lived on my savings until the savings ran out,” Bob says.
 “My landlord couldn’t keep me in that room.
 I wound up being homeless for a few days.”